 A penetration test (or ‘pen test’) is a simulated cyber attack through which you can identify the very vulnerabilities that an attacker would use to breach your network or your applications.

 Penetration testing uses various manual techniques combined with automated tools to analyse the target for potential vulnerabilities and then attempts to exploit them.
-Exploitable vulnerabilities typically include known security flaws in hardware or software, poor configuration or operational weaknesses.
+Exploitable vulnerabilities typically include known security flaws in hardware or software, poor configuration, or operational weaknesses.

-The test is usually carried out from the perspective of a real-world attacker and includes exploiting vulnerabilities to identify possible countermeasures, prioritising the weaknesses by severity and providing guidance on how to fix the vulnerabilities identified.
+The test is usually carried out from the perspective of a real-world attacker and includes exploiting vulnerabilities to identify possible countermeasures, prioritising the weaknesses by severity, and providing guidance on how to fix the vulnerabilities identified.

-Penetration testing can be compared to hiring a ‘burglar’ to break into a building and access valuables to test your home security defences and, if the burglar is successful, to gain insights into how they bypassed your security measures so you can improve them.
+Penetration testing can be compared to hiring a ‘burglar’ to break into a building and accessing valuables to test your home security defences and, if the burglar is successful, to gain insights into how they bypassed your security measures so you can improve them.

 Types of Penetration Test